Wyględów: History

-On 8 October 1951, at 137 Wołoska Street, was opened the Central Clinical Hospital of the Ministry of Interior (now known as the National Medical Institute of the Ministry of Interior and Administration).
-In 1962, at 1 Spartańska Street was opened the National Institute of Geriatrics, Rheumatology and Rehabilitation.
+In 1951, the Central Clinical Hospital of the Ministry of Interior (now known as the State Medical Institute of the Ministry of Interior and Administration), was opened at 137 Wołoska Street.
+In 1962, the National Institute of Geriatrics, Rheumatology and Rehabilitation was also opened at 1 Spartańska Street.

-In 1967, the Gwardia Warsaw muli-sport club begun using the sports complex at 132 Racławicka Street as its headquarters.
-It included the association football field which became the club stadion.
-From 1972 to 1985, there was also a public swimming pool.
-From 1993 to 1996, and from 1999 to 2003, it was also the motorcycle speedway venue.

-The sports complex was closed in 2012, with the club moving to the different venue.
+In 1967, the Gwardia Warsaw multi-sport club began using a sports complex at 132 Racławicka Street as its headquarters.
+It included an association football field, which became its station.
+From 1972 to 1985, the complex also included a public swimming pool.
+From 1993 to 1996, and from 1999 to 2003, it also served a motorcycle speedway venue.
+The sports complex was closed down in 2012, with the club moving to a different venue.
+Currently, it is planned to build in its place the new headquarters building for Frontex, an agency of the European Union, which exercises the border control of the Schengen Area.

-Between 1968 and 1973, the Politechnika Construction and Housing Association (Polish: Spółdzielnia Budowlano-Mieszkaniowa „Politechnika”) built a neighbourhood of multifamily residential apartment buildings, located at Bełska, Etiudy Rewolucyjnej, Malawskiego, Maklakiewicza, and Miączyńska Streets.

-Between 1998 and 2001 at 82 and 84 Olimpijska Street was built the Catholic Church of the Holy Virgin Mary the Mother of Saviour, owned by the order of Salvatorians.
+Between 1968 and 1973, the Politechnika Construction and Housing Association (Polish: Spółdzielnia Budowlano-Mieszkaniowa „Politechnika”) built a neighbourhood of apartment buildings, located at Bełska, Etiudy Rewolucyjnej, Malawskiego, Maklakiewicza, and Miączyńska Streets.
+Between 1998 and 2001, the order of Salvatorians built the Church of the Holy Virgin Mary the Mother of Saviour at 82 and 84 Olimpijska Street.

-In 1999, at 141 Wołoska Street, was opened the building of the Faculty of Materials Science and Engineering of the Warsaw University of Technology.

-Brzegowa Street in the neighbourhood of Mariana Mokotów, located within southwestern Wygledów.

-Between 2003 and 2006, in the southwestern portion of Wyględów was built the gated community of Marina Mokotów.
-It is located between Żwirki i Wigury Street, Racławicka Street, Miłobędzka Street, Etiudy Rewolucyjnej Street, and Woronicza Street, and consists of modernist multifamily residential apartment buildings, which house around 5000 people.
-As part of the neighbourhood was also constructed an artificial pond.

-Between 2002 and 2013, in the northeastern portion of Wyględów was built a series of residential neighborhoods of modernist apartment buildings, collectively known as the Eko Park.
+In 1999, the building of the Faculty of Materials Science and Engineering of the Warsaw University of Technology was opened at 141 Wołoska Street.
+Between 2003 and 2006, a gated community known as Marina Mokotów, was developed in the southwestern portion of Wyględów, between Żwirki i Wigury, Racławicka, Miłobędzka, Etiudy Rewolucyjnej, and Woronicza Streets.
+It consisted of modernist apartment buildings, which could house around 5,000 people.
+An artificial pond was also created in the neighbourhood.
+Between 2002 and 2013, a collection of five housing estates, known as Eko Park was developed in the northeastern portion of Wyględów.
+It consisted of modernist apartment buildings.

-On 12 March 2020, as part of the measures taken during the COVID-19 pandemic, the Central Clinical Hospital of the Ministry of Interior and Administration was converted to specialize in treating the disease.
-On 27 December 2020, the hospital staff became first people in Poland to receive the COVID-19 vaccine.
-On 1 January 2023, the hospital was transformed into the National Medical Institute of the Ministry of Interior and Administration.
+In March 2020, as part of the measures taken during the COVID-19 pandemic, the Central Clinical Hospital of the Ministry of Interior and Administration was converted to specialise in treating the disease.
+In December 2020, the hospital staff became first people in Poland to receive the COVID-19 vaccine.
+In January 2023, the hospital was transformed into the State Medical Institute of the Ministry of Interior and Administration.
 Aside from providing healthcare, it also became a research institute.
 Additionally, it was designated to provide healthcare to the most important people in the government, including the president and the prime minister, as well as international delegates.